CSaint-Hilaire/MetroloJA/README.md

 # MetroloJA

-A guide to make metrology analyze after launch MetroloJ_QC ImageJ plugin.
+A guide for time-tracking metrology analyses of light microscopes, after using the ImageJ MetroloJ_QC plugin.